zkmkarlsruhe/lidar/lidartool/doc/gui/README.md

 ## Show

-The ***Show*** menu allows to toggle the visibility of individual devices.
-This allows to display only single or a view devices for solving difficulties.
+The ***Show*** menu allows for toggling the visibility of individual devices.
+For example., displaying a single device or a subset of devices within the view can be helpful for solving debugging difficulties.

 ![Web-GUI](images/ShowDevices.png)